e0958902/tp/docs/UserGuide.md

 	-h               Prints this help message
 ```

+Examples:

+* `meditracker> take -l 1`
+* `meditracker> take -l 1 -m`

 Output:
 ```
+INFO: Medication quantity decreased: 40.0 -> 38.0
 SUCCESS: Medicine has been taken
 ```

 #### Untake a medication

-If you have accidentally entered the wrong command and wish to untake the medication, you can type `untake`,
+If you have accidentally entered the wrong command and wish to un-take the medication, you can type `untake`,
-followed by the list index `-l listIndex` printed in the summary list of daily medications.
+followed by the list index `-l listIndex`.
+Similarly, you can obtain the list index by entering
+[`list -t today`](#daily-medications) and refer to the index for the medication you wish to un-mark.
 This command is
 time aware and will mark the index of the medication based on what time of day it is.

-Optionally, you can
-specify `-m`, `-a`, `-e` to override the time aware feature.
+> Optionally, you can specify `-m`, `-a`, `-e` to override the time aware feature.

 ```
 Usage: